DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 ### Wf-amplicon (de novo and reference-based)
 wf-amplicon was used to reconstruct amplicons either:
 - Without a reference (de novo mode)
-- Using an ITS-region reference (variant calling mode)
+- Using an ITS-region reference (variant calling mode), Reference FASTA files were extracted from the expected ITS regions of each fungal genome using BLAST coordinates.
+These reference files were stored in the chromosome/ directory.

 #### wf-amplicon installation
 ```bash